 By stepping onto the porch and through the front door of the Fairfield Street house, visitors enter “Young Ted in Springfield.”
 This section of the exhibit continues to explore areas of significance in Springfield, and also delves into family roles and relationships.
 The space is comprised of five large interactive areas:

-- A replica of Ted’s childhood home, 24 Fairfield Street, includes a touchscreen where visitors can “draw” on the bedroom walls as Ted famously did as a child.
+- A replica of Ted’s childhood home, 74 Fairfield Street, includes a touchscreen where visitors can “draw” on the bedroom walls as Ted famously did as a child.
 Unlike many mothers, Ted’s mom was delighted by his whimsical crayoned animals.
 A new maze game helps visitors learn about some of the places Ted used to visit as a child in Springfield.

 - At McElligot’s Pool, inspired by McElligot’s Pool (1947), children can play a digital fishing game surrounded by the multicolored fish from Ted’s famous book as they learn about how Ted and his father enjoyed fishing when he was growing up in Springfield.

 - The Moose Juice and Goose Juice Brewery with its whimsical piping and artisan glasswork displays the fascination of conveyor belt production.
 Ted’s family co-owned a brewery called Kalmbach and Geisel until prohibition.
 In this area, children have an opportunity to play with light, sound, gears and gadgets as they explore a factory-like setting.
 Inside the structure, the Moose Juice and Goose Juice from Dr. Seuss’s Sleep Book (1962) is bottled before their eyes.